 PATH Cooperative Research Program (PATH CoRP)

 In June 2000, PATH CoRP awarded six technology development grants.
-PATHCoRP was a competitive grant program that, like all PATH technology development initiatives, assists businesses in the final development stages prior to market introduction.
+PATHCoRP is a competitive grant program that, like all PATH technology development initiatives, assists businesses in the final development stages prior to market introduction.

 AeRock, LLC, Littleton, Colorado